-- After Beta, we will fulfill based on a combination of expiration date, service level, and cost.
-In other words, our long-term FEFO solution will balance shipping products based on expiration date as well as minimizing costs.
+- After Beta, we will fulfill based on a combination of expiration date and proximity to customer.
+In other words, our long-term FEFO solution will balance shipping products based on expiration date as well as minimizing shipping costs costs.

 4. The inventory detail page will show the status and inventory count broken down by expiration date.